TGElder/downhill/README.md

 # downhill
 This repository contains an implementation of an algorithm for randomly generating terrain that has a downhill path from any point to the edge of the map.
 We call this the **downhill property**.
 This property is useful for generating realistic rivers.
-It is common for other terrain generation algorithms end up with 'bowls' in the landscape that make it difficult to add realistic rivers.
+It is common for other terrain generation algorithms to end up with 'bowls' in the landscape that make it difficult to add realistic rivers.

 ## The Algorithm